-- a.
-Dating Violence means an act or threatened act of violence upon a Reporting Party by a Responding Party who has been in a social relationship of a romantic or intimate nature with the Reporting Party.
-This includes, but is not limited to, threats, sexual or physical abuse, property damage, and violence or threat of violence to one's self, animals, or to the family members of the romantic or intimate partner when used as a method of coercion, control, punishment, intimidation or revenge.
+a.
+Dating Violence means an act or threatened act of violence upon a Reporting Party/Complainant by a Responding Party who has been in a social relationship of a romantic or intimate nature with the Reporting Party/Complainant.
+This includes, but is not limited to, threats, sexual or physical abuse, property damage, and violence or threat of violence to one's self, animals, or to the family members of the romantic or intimate partner when used as a method of coercion, control, punishment, intimidation or

+- revenge.
 Whether there was a romantic or intimate relationship will be gauged by the length of the relationship, the type of relationship, and frequency of interaction between the persons involved in the relationship.
 Dating Violence does not include acts covered under the definition of Domestic Violence. - b.
-Domestic Violence means an act or threatened act of violence upon a Reporting Party with whom the Responding Party is or has been involved in an intimate relationship.
-This includes, but is not limited to, threats, sexual or physical abuse, property damage, and violence or threat of violence to one's self, animals, or to the family members of the romantic or intimate partner when used as a method of coercion, control, punishment, intimidation or revenge.
-For purposes of Domestic Violence, an "intimate relationship" means a relationship between spouses, former spouses, past or present unmarried couples, or persons who are both the parents of the same child regardless of whether the persons have been married or have lived together at any time.
+Domestic Violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction.